 If you accused my father of ten things and one of them seemed to be true, he forgot the other nine that were nonsense.
 He stopped arguing and went away to think about that tenth thing.
 Now he forgot about the cars and the paint.
 He walked slowly to the door and was gone before I could say anything.

 Late that evening he sat in his study in the dark.
-He sometimes did this to listen to music or to think about some problem.
+He sometimes did that to listen to music or to think about some problem.
 Around ten o’clock my mother sent me to check on him.
 I stood outside the study door and tried to hear myself say that I messed on his car, that I took his money, and that I was sorry.
 But I just stood there.
-I stood there and I listened to the whispering rain and the soft folding of his leather chair, and then he was asleep.
+I stood there and I listened to the whispering rain and the soft folding of his leather chair.
+And then he was asleep.